 In addition to the branded social media presence, there are numerous fan sites for the film such as MatrixFans.net and the Matrix page on FanPop.
 There are several Tumblr blogs dedicated to the film such as the-matrix, fuckyeahthematrix, and dewsmatrixfanpage.
 As of March 2014, the Fanfiction.net page for the film has more than 2,700 submissions and DeviantArt has over 6.8 million submissions for the film.

 On July 2nd, 2006, YouTuber AwkwardKnob uploaded a video titled "Matrix No. 5" (below, left) which features a violent action scene from The Matrix synched up with the 1999 Lou Bega song "Mambo No. 5."
 As of March 2014, the video has over 180,000 views.
 On March 6th, 2007, How It Should Have Ended uploaded a HISHE video for The Matrix (below, right).
 As of March 2014, the video has gained over 4 million views.

-On November 11, 2008, College Humor uploaded a video (below, left) titled “Matrix Runs on Windows XP,” which imagines The Matrix if it had to deal with all the bugs of the Windows operating system.
+On November 11, 2008, College Humor uploaded a video (below, left) titled "Matrix Runs on Windows XP," which imagines The Matrix if it had to deal with all the bugs of the Windows operating system.
 As of March 2014, the video has over 10.4 million views.
-On October 1st, 2013, Screen Junkies uploaded an Honest Trailer for The Matrix (below, right).
+On October 1st, 2013, Screen Junkies uploaded an Honest Trailer or The Matrix (below, right).
 As of March 2014, the video has gained over 4 million views.